guardian/feria/README.md

   --access <value>
         The type of access you need.
 One of [dev, admin, cloudformation].
-Default = dev profile
+Default = dev --alias <value>
+        The alias the profile will be installed under locally profile
         The AWS profile ID, e.g. capi
 ```